delphineyz/MICB475_24W1_Team_4/Meeting Minutes/Oct 3.md

 Back-up Dataset ISS:
 1) How to access ISS dataset?
+2) We have some ideas of questions, but finding it difficult to determine if our questions are novel enough.

 Back-up Dataset MS:
 1) Is there a specific allergen that makes the microbiome conducive for MS?